FraSanvit/reserve-margins/README.md

 ### Introduction ###

-This repo is intended to test and further dig into the effects of introducing newly implemented reserve margins on the modelled energy systems.
-The formulation of the reserve margins is hard-coded into a branch of Calliope [(here)](https://github.com/FraSanvit/calliope/tree/0.6-reserves-margins).
+This repository is designed to test and delve deeper into the impacts of introducing newly implemented reserve margins on modeled energy systems.
+The formulation of the reserve margins is hardcoded into a branch of Calliope, accessible [(here)](https://github.com/FraSanvit/calliope/tree/0.6-reserves-margins).

 If you want to contribute consider the [PR](https://github.com/calliope-project/calliope/pull/517) in the Calliope project repository.

 ### Features of reserve margins ###

 Two categories of reserve margins are implemented, namely: (i) planning reserve and (ii) operating reserve.
-Each type has different modes depending on how the requirements are defined.
+Each type has different modes based on how the requirements are defined.

 1. Planning reserve
     * Percentage of the system peak